+We Plan.
+You Play.
+Golf vacation package deals to West Palm Beach, Florida with exclusive discounts are backed by the best service in the industry.
 Golf Zoo offers the best golf courses available as well as your choice in accommodations.
-Create a custom online trip quote 24/7 by selecting your dates and number of adults on the trip quote box on the right side of this page.
+Create a custom online trip quote 24/7 by selecting your dates and number of adults on the trip quote box above.
 Creating your own custom golf package to West Palm Beach / Boca Raton has never been easier.
-Please use our Interactive Area Map to assist in choosing your golf courses and accommodations, it's really easy to use and gives you lot's of information - including directions, overhead satellite views, complete listing of golf and lodging properties, images & descriptions!
+West Palm Beach Golf Package Deals - Save up to 40%

 PGA National - Estate Course Golf Packages